Augusta Christian Schools

 The Augusta Christian Schools (ACS), is a Christian school located in Martinez, Georgia, in the Augusta, Georgia area in the United States.
 It includes kindergarten, elementary, and middle and high school.

 Accreditation

 Augusta Christian Schools is accredited by the Association of Christian Schools International (ACSI) and the Southern Association of Colleges and Schools (SACS).

 History

 The school was founded in 1958 as a small class.
 They met for years in South Augusta and moved to the Baston Road campus in 1973.
-In 2004 the school purchase property on Fury's Ferry Road, which is now used for kindergarten classrooms.
+In 2004, the school purchase property on Fury's Ferry Road, which is now used for kindergarten classrooms.

-In 2016 the school campus was converted to a fiber optic band campus in order to offer student curriculum on laptops and tablets.
-The wi-fi campus affords 90% of the schools curriculum to be digital.
+In 2016, the school campus was converted to a fiber optic band campus in order to offer a student curriculum on laptops and tablets.
+The wi-fi campus affords 90% of the school's curriculum to be digital.